The Best VPNs for Linux 2024

 Who it’s best for

-Surfshark is the VPN of choice for Linux enthusiasts on a budget who want an affordable, secure VPN that can let them browse the internet anonymously with all the bells and whistles.
+Surfshark is the VPN of choice for Linux enthusiasts who want an affordable, secure VPN that lets them browse the internet anonymously with unlimited simultaneous connections.

-With its large list of 3,200+ servers in 100 countries to choose from worldwide, it’s also great for those who want to securely and anonymously bypass geo-restricted content on the web.
+With its large list of 3,200+ servers in 100 countries to choose from worldwide, it’s also great for those who want to bypass geo-restricted content on the web securely and anonymously.

 What we liked

-We liked that Surfshark packs a punch with its security protocols and encryption, along with the additional features it offers, which makes it a perfect choice if you’re on a budget.
-Surfshark uses military-grade AES-256-GCM encryption with secure protocols such as WireGuard, OpenVPN, and IKEv2/IPSec.
+We liked that Surfshark packs a punch with its security protocols and encryption, along with the additional features it offers, making it better than free VPNs for budget users.
+Surfshark uses military-grade AES-256-GCM encryption with secure protocols such as WireGuard, OpenVPN, and IKEv2.
+All of this can be used simultaneously on as many devices as you choose.

 Surfshark also supports the more modern, fast, and secure WireGuard protocol on Linux.
 It even has additional features most of us would ask for in a VPN, such as a static and rotating IP, private DNS, ad blocking, and more.
 Moreover, Surfshark's unlimited simultaneous connections are a great bonus for its low price, which is rarely offered, even among more expensive VPNs.